 Heating and ventilation

-The Building Code allows a house with a second unit to have a single furnace and common system of air ducts.
+The Building Code allows a house with a second unit to have a single furnace and a common system of air ducts.
 For fire safety, you will have to install a special type of smoke detector in the main supply or return air ducts.
 When activated, this device turns off the fuel supply and electrical power to the furnace causing it to shut down and preventing the spread of smoke from one unit to the other.

 Duct-type smoke detectors must meet a specific performance standard known as UL 268A.
 To ensure you have the right detector and the installation is done properly, you should hire a qualified contractor to do the work.